updated Jul 14, 2016

 You get 1 point per $1 of balance transfers you make to this card within the first 90 days of card membership.
 The maximum points you can earn on this offer is 15,000 points, which equates to $15,000 in balance transfers.
 Note that the 16.24% - 23.24% variable APR applies, so transferring balances to this card will only save you money if you are currently paying a higher interest on a card balance.
 Also, for each transfer, you pay $5 or 5% of the amount of each transfer (whichever is greater) as a balance transfer fee.

-No foreign transaction fees.
-When you use this card for purchases in a foreign currency, you won't have to pay any foreign transaction fees, which most other credit cards will charge.
+$0 foreign transaction fees.
+When you use this card for purchases in a foreign currency, you will benefit from a $0 foreign transaction fee, which is a fee that most other credit cards will charge.
 So this gives you additional savings on your holiday spending!

 This card is chip enabled, which is practical if you travel to countries where magnetic stripe terminals are not common.